Enclavely/tailor/readme.txt

 * Improved: CSS to ensure pseudo-elements use double colon notation.

 = 1.2.3 =
-* Fixed: element drag-drop ghost image disappearing when dragging on Chrome.
+* Fixed: element drag-drop ghost images are disappearing when dragging on Chrome.

 = 1.2.2 =
 * Improved: display of the 'Tailor this ..'
 Admin Bar link.